 I am a self-employed individual or contractor who has lost revenue due to COVID-19.
-I have heard that self-employed individuals might be eligible for unemployment assistance due to the recently passed CARES Act.
+I received/am receiving Pandemic Unemployment Assistance related to the Federal CARES Act funding.
 Can I still apply for this grant?

-Yes, if you are a self-employed or freelance artist or independent teaching artist/humanist/scientist who earned more than 25% of your income from this work last year, you ARE eligible to apply for Mass Cultural Council’s COVID-19 Relief Fund for Individuals.
+Yes, if you are a self-employed or freelance artist or independent teaching artist/humanist/scientist who earned more than 25% of your income from this work in at least one tax return filed within the last three years, you are eligible to apply for Mass Cultural Council’s COVID-19 Relief Fund for Individuals.

 The Federal CARES Act benefits do not interfere with eligibility for this grant.